 “That’ll be another $500,” Michael responded rubbing his thumb against his fingers smiling.

-“Shoot, at this rate, I’ll just buy a truck,” I responded sarcastically.
+“Shoot, at this rate, I’ll just buy the damn truck,” I responded sarcastically.

 Needless to say, the next morning, I headed back north towards the Shenandoah.